Bolmstead/Task-Manager-Frontend/README.md

 ## Features

 - Ability to create Admin or Client accounts and securly use these accounts using JSON Web Tokens.
 - Admins can view all tasks and create/assign new tasks to Clients.
+They also have the ability to view Clients' responses to tasks by clicking on a Task card to view the task details page.
 - Clients can view their assigned tasks and respond to their tasks by sending a message or updating the tasks's status.
 - Clients will soon be able to upload file attachments for the Client and Admin to view.